Pre-planning Schema Migrations

 env: dev

-In addition to the local edit flow, you can add Atlas directives directly to the PR description to control the generated
+In addition to the local edit flow, you can comment Atlas directives directly on the PR to control the generated

 migration.
 These directives, similar to GitHub Slash Commands, are parsed by the schema/plan